redwoodjs/redwoodjs-com-archive/docs/testing.md

 ## Introduction to Testing

 If you're already familiar with the ins and outs of testing and just want to know how to do it in Redwood, feel free to [skip ahead](#redwood-and-testing).
 Or, keep reading for a refresher.
+In the following section we'll build a simple test runner from scratch to help clarify the concepts of testing in our minds.

+## Building a Test Runner

 The idea of testing is pretty simple: for each "unit" of code you write, you write additional code that exercises that unit and makes sure it works as expected.
 What's a "unit" of code?
 That's for you to decide: it could be an entire class, a single function, or even a single line!
 In general the smaller the unit of code that you're testing, the better.
 Your tests will stay fast and focused on just one thing, which makes them easy to update when you refactor your code.
 The important thing is that you start *somewhere* and codify your code's functionality in a repeatable, verifyable way.

-### A Simple Test

 Let's say we write a function that adds two numbers together: